smck83/qrcode-cloudflare-worker/README.md

 Cloudflare Workers is a platform that allows developers to run their own code on Cloudflare's network of data centers.

-# How to use deploy on CloudFlare
+# How to deploy on CloudFlare
 1. Create an account with Cloudflare.
 2. Install the command line interface from Cloudflare called Wrangler by typing npm install -g wrangler in your terminal.
 3. Type wrangler login in the terminal and follow the steps to log in.